Starfish00/CourseProject/README.md

 ## Model performance

+Both precision, recall and F1 score are above 0.90.
+For details see Jupyter Notebook.

 ## Limitations of work

 We just trained on the title itself, did not utilize the article link.
 Sometimes whether a title is sarcastic or not will be based on context (such as the article content).
 This could be a future work item.
 With that being said, we're satisfied with our current model performance.